Lesson 3 - Theories of Motivation

 And for most of us the reason why we play games are because they are so intrinsically motivating.
 The act of playing a game is also considered an enjoyable and intrinsically satisfying activity on its own.

-So if this is the reason games are so motivating, then rather than just focusing on rewards when it comes to gamification, we should probably further investigate what makes what makes games intrinsically motivating to play.
+So if this is the reason games are so motivating, then rather than just focusing on rewards when it comes to gamification, we should probably further investigate what makes games intrinsically motivating to play.
 Luckily there are a number of well-established theories that can help us out here.
 Let’s start by looking at one popular theory of motivation, Self-Determination Theory.

 Self-Determination Theory (SDT) proposes that satisfying three innate needs, autonomy, competence, and relatedness, allows for optimal function and growth (Deci & Ryan, 1985).
 Supporting these three needs is argued to encourage an incredibly high quality form of motivation.